SummerJam 2024 ADD

 7:11pm, FOOD STALLS AT THE LAKE

-Since there is an impossibly long row at Ivan's stall (they have suffered a power cut earlier today and now the main dish, rice and peas, is not done boiling), I walk down the neighboring stalls until reaching an Ethiopian food stand.
+Since there is an impossibly long row at Ivan's stall (they have suffered a power cut earlier today and now the main dish, rice and peas, is not quite ready), I walk down the neighboring stalls until reaching an Ethiopian food stand.
 A delicious vegetarian Injera dish and some lentil Sambusas nourish and recharge me sufficiently for the night ahead, so back to work!

 8:01pm, RED STAGE